storageos/storageos.github.io/_includes/k8s/bestpractices.md

 communicate with StorageOS.

-The API grants full access to StorageOS functionalities, therefore it is recommended to don't use default credentials.
+The API grants full access to StorageOS functionalities, therefore it is recommended to set custom credentials.

-You can change the default parameters by defining the `apiUsername` and `apiPassword` values (in base64) into the `storageos-api` secret.
+You can change the default parameters by defining the `apiUsername` and `apiPassword` values (in base64) adding them to the `storageos-api` secret.

 > Make sure the base64 encoding doesn't have special characters
 > For instance: `echo -n "myusername" | base64`